sspbft/thor/README.md

 python3.7 thor.py -n 5 -f 1 local
 ```

-Make sure to edit `conf/default.ini` to contain the appropriate values or supply them as options through the CLI.
+Make sure to edit `conf/default.ini` or add a `conf/custom.ini` with the appropriate values or supply the approriate ones through the CLI.